keisau/opus.js/README.md

 2. Automatically fallback to `opus.asm.js` if `WASM` is not supported
 3. Support 32-bits Float formatted PCM data
 4. Lower memory usage by limiting the stack size and the heap size further
+5. Separated encoder and decoder. (original codec is also there)